Manitoba Highway 3: Route description

 PTH 3 now goes through some switchbacks as it crosses the Pembina River valley, having a short concurrency with PR 242 in the town of La Rivière.
 The highway leaves the river valley behind and heads due east to Manitou, where it has an intersection with PR 244 and starts paralleling a railroad.
-It makes a short jog to the south for a couple kilometers before curving back eastward to have an intersection with PR 528.
-PTH 3 travels along the southern edge of Darlingford, where it junctions with PTH 31 and PR 240, before traveling into the Rural Municipality of Stanley.
+It makes a short jog to the south for a couple kilometres before curving back eastward to have an intersection with PR 528.
+PTH 3 travels along the southern edge of Darlingford, where it junctions with PTH 31 and PR 240, before travelling into the Rural Municipality of Stanley.

-PTH 3 travels through the community of Thornhill before entering the city of Morden, passing directly through the city center and having an intersection with PR 432, though it does avoid downtown just a few blocks to the south.
+PTH 3 travels through the community of Thornhill before entering the city of Morden, passing directly through the city centre and having an intersection with PR 432, though it does avoid downtown just a few blocks to the south.
 The highway widens to a four-lane divided highway as it leaves the city, heading east for 6 km to come to an intersection with PTH 14 just outside the city of Winkler, where PTH 3 heads north as a two-lane and Boundary Commission Trail follows PTH 14 eastward to PTH 32.
-The highway passes by Winkler Bible Camp before entering and traveling through the Rural Municipality of Roland for the next several kilometers, having a junction with PTH 23 near Roland, before crossing Shannon Creek and entering the Rural Municipality of Dufferin.
+The highway passes by Winkler Bible Camp before entering and travelling through the Rural Municipality of Roland for the next several kilometres, having a junction with PTH 23 near Roland, before crossing Shannon Creek and entering the Rural Municipality of Dufferin.

-PTH 3 enters the town of Carman and travels through a neighborhood before coming to an intersection between PTH 13 and PR 245 in a business district just south of downtown, with PTH 3 turning right and heading eastward to travel through another neighborhood before leaving Carman and heading eastward through Homewood to cross into the Rural Municipality of Macdonald.
+PTH 3 enters the town of Carman and travels through a neighbourhood before coming to an intersection between PTH 13 and PR 245 in a business district just south of downtown, with PTH 3 turning right and heading eastward to travel through another neighbourhood before leaving Carman and heading eastward through Homewood to cross into the Rural Municipality of Morris.

-PTH 3 immediately passes through Sperling, where it has an intersection with both PR 205 and PR 336, before curving northeastward, paralleling a railroad line to travel through Brunklid, where it has intersections with PR 305 and PR 332.
+PTH 3 immediately passes through Sperling, where it has an intersection with both PR 205 and PR 336, before curving northeastward, paralleling a railroad line to enter the Rural Municipality of Macdonald and travel through Brunklid, where it has intersections with PR 305 and PR 332.
 The highway now passes through Sanford, where shares concurrencies with PR 334 and PR 247, as well as crossing the La Salle River.
 PTH 3 enters Oak Bluff at a roundabout intersection with PTH 2 (Red Coat Trail), continuing northeast along the eastern edge of the community to an intersection with PTH 100 (South Perimeter Highway / Trans-Canada Highway).
-Winnipeg Route 155 (Route 155) starts here, and the two head northeast concurrent with each other along McGillivray Boulevard to the Winnipeg city limits in the Fort Whyte neighborhood, at an intersection with Brady Road.
+Winnipeg Route 155 (Route 155) starts here, and the two head northeast concurrent with each other along McGillivray Boulevard to the Winnipeg city limits in the Fort Whyte neighbourhood, at an intersection with Brady Road.
 PTH 3 ends and Route 155 / McGillivray Boulevard continue into the city.

 The entire length of Manitoba Provincial Trunk Highway 3, with the exception of the short section between Morden and Winkler, is a rural two-lane highway.